Towards Verified Artificial Intelligence: Principles for Verified AI

-Writing formal specifications for AI/ML components is hard, perhaps even impossible if the task involves a version of the Turing test.
-How can we address this challenge described in Sec.~\ref{sec:spec-challenge}?
+Writing formal specifications for AI/ML components is hard, arguably even impossible if the component imitates a human perceptual task.
+Even so, we think the challenges described in Sec.~\ref{sec:spec-challenge} can be addressed by following three guiding principles.

-As researchers often say: when the problem is too hard, perhaps we should change the problem!
-We believe that formally specifying the behavior of an AI/ML component may be unnecessary.
-Instead, one should focus on {\em precisely specifying the end-to-end behavior} of the {\em entire AI-based system}.
-By ``end-to-end'' we mean the specification on the entire system or at least a precisely-specifiable sub-system containing the AI/ML component, not on the AI/ML component alone.
+{\em End-to-End/System-Level Specifications:} In order to address the specification-for-perception challenge, let us change the problem slightly.
+We suggest to first focus on {\em precisely specifying the end-to-end behavior} of the {\em AI-based system}.
+By ``end-to-end'' we mean the specification on the entire closed-loop system (see Fig.~\ref{fig:cpsml-example}) or a precisely-specifiable sub-system containing the AI/ML component, not on the component alone.
 Such a specification is also referred to as a ``system-level'' specification.
-We believe that this latter task, in many if not most cases, can be done more easily.

-Consider again our autonomous vehicle scenario from the previous section.
-It should be straightforward to specify the property $\Phi$ corresponding to maintaining a minimum distance from any object during motion.
-This property says nothing about any component that uses machine learning.

-Of course, in order to test the ML-based component, it is useful to have a formal specification on its interface.
-However, we believe this specification does not need to be exact: a ``likely specification'' could suffice.
-We suggest the use of techniques for inferring specifications from behaviors and other artifacts --- so-called {\em specification mining} techiques (e.g.,~\cite{ernst-phd-thesis,li-phd14,jin-hscc13}), for this purpose.

-In addition, we should address the mismatch between how design objectives are expressed in formal methods (typically using Boolean specifications given in logic or as automata) and how these are expressed in machine learning (typically as cost or reward functions).
-One approach to bridge this gap is to move to quantitative specification languages, such as logics with quantitative semantics (e.g.~\cite{maler-formats04}) or notions of weighted automata (e.g.~\cite{chatterjee-tocl10}).
+For our AEBS example, this involves specifying the property $\Phi$ corresponding to maintaining a minimum distance from any object during motion.
+Starting with such a system-level (end-to-end) specification, we then derive from it constraints on the input-output interface of the perception component that guarantee that the system-level specification is satisfied.
+Such constraints serve as a partial specification under which the perception component can be analyzed (see~\cite{dreossi-nfm17}).
+Note that these constraints need not be human-readable.